 Thanks to hormonal fluctuations, many women experience melasma, hyperpigmentation, and breakouts after pregnancy.
-Fortunately, breastfeeding mamas can safely start using salicylic acid again after childbirth.
+Fortunately, breastfeeding mamas can safely start using salicylic acid again after child birth.
 In addition to its acne-fighting power, salicylic acid is an anti-inflammatory ingredient, which means that it can help quell redness and inflammation around breakouts.
 It also helps gradually lift stubborn pigmented areas.
 Use a peel like our TCA Multi-Acid Face Peel 2-3 times per week to help gradually lighten hyperpigmentation and treat breakouts.
 It contains salicylic acid, plus lactic and malic acids, to dissolve dead skin, fight acne, and brighten uneven tone.

 Dermaplane to Remove Peach Fuzz

 The same hormone fluctuations affecting your complexion may also cause unwelcome facial hair to pop up.
 Don’t stress--this is totally normal and will go away once your hormones rebalance.
 The easiest way to get rid of little hairs is with our Dermaplaning Tool.
 It removes dead skin and peach fuzz, revealing brighter, softer skin in an instant.
 And don’t worry: your hair won’t grow back thicker or darker.
 Like shaving, dermaplaning doesn’t affect your follicle, so it can’t change the color or texture of your hair.
-And because it removes dead skin cells, weekly dermaplaning also increases the efficacy of your serums and peels, helping you achieve results even more quickly.
+And because it removes dead skin cells, weekly dermaplaning also increases the efficacy of your peels and serums, helping you achieve results even more quickly.

 Book a Facial

 Your skin has changed so much in the past 9 months that now is a great time to consult a professional.
-If you’ve taken a break from heavy-duty skincare while pregnant, you may benefit from extractions and specialized treatments that will revitalize skin.
+If you’ve taken a break from heavy-duty skin care while pregnant, you may benefit from extractions and specialized treatments that will revitalize skin.
 An in-office treatment can also double as a great excuse to make time for some personal TLC.
-If you’re breastfeeding, make sure to let your aesthetician know, so she can choose the safest products to clear congested pores and remove dead skin build-up.
+If you’re breastfeeding make sure to let your aesthetician know, so she can choose the safest products to clear congested pores and remove dead skin build-up.